WilliamMauclet/Connect4/Hispida/Checklist.md

 * 2017/08/29: In MatchOff: change "test" to "match"
 * 2017/08/31: Using Bot.get_descriptor() in MatchOff
 * 2017/08/31: Rework match-off to determine best bot.
 Final JSON output schema.
 Refactoring.
+* 2017/09/01: Don't save matches one line at a time: extend match-off json.
+* 2017/09/01: Delete JsonifierOfResults?

 ### ABANDONED IDEAS